TLC: Tables, Ladders & Chairs (2018): Storylines

-The card consisted of twelve matches, including two on the Kickoff pre-show.
-The matches resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters to build tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers on the Raw, SmackDown, and 205 Live brands, with storylines produced on their weekly television shows, Monday Night Raw, SmackDown Live, and the cruiserweight-exclusive 205 Live.
+The event comprised 12 matches, including two on the Kickoff pre-show, which resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw, SmackDown, and 205 Live brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and the cruiserweight-exclusive 205 Live.

 On September 4, 2018, the finals of the 2nd Mixed Match Challenge were scheduled for TLC.
 On November 12, the winning team were reserved the number 30 spot for both the men's and women's Royal Rumbles at its own event.
 On December 11, the final two teams were determined to be Mahalicia (Jinder Mahal and Alicia Fox) and Fabulous Truth (R-Truth and Carmella).

-On the October 22 episode of Raw, after Seth Rollins and Dean Ambrose captured the Raw Tag Team Championship from Dolph Ziggler and Drew McIntyre, Ambrose attacked Rollins, turning heel.
-Two weeks later on Raw, Ambrose attacked Rollins again, after the latter lost the titles in a handicap match against AOP (Akam and Rezar).
+On the October 22 episode of Raw, after Seth Rollins and Dean Ambrose won the Raw Tag Team Championship, Ambrose attacked Rollins, turning heel.
+Two weeks later on Raw, Ambrose attacked Rollins again, after the latter lost the titles in a handicap match.
 The following week, Ambrose burned his Shield gear and explained that being part of the group had made him weak.
 Rollins was scheduled to defend the Intercontinental Championship against Ambrose at TLC.

 On the Raw prior to Survivor Series, Braun Strowman demanded to have another Universal Championship match against Brock Lesnar as well as a match against Acting Raw General Manager Baron Corbin, who had cost Strowman his Universal title match at Crown Jewel, and get to choose the stipulation for both.
 Raw Commissioner Stephanie McMahon agreed under the condition that Strowman would help Raw to victory over SmackDown at Survivor Series, and that Strowman would not touch Corbin until after the event.
 Stephanie also said that if Raw was successful in the interpromotional matches on the main card at Survivor Series, Stephanie would consider making Corbin the permanent Raw General Manager.
 Raw indeed won all interpromotional matches on the main card, with Strowman scoring the final elimination in his respective match.
 The following night on Raw, Strowman was granted a match with Corbin at TLC and chose a Tables, Ladders, and Chairs match.
 Stephanie added the stipulation that if Strowman won, Strowman would get his Universal Championship match at the Royal Rumble, and Corbin would be removed from authoritative power, but if Corbin won, Corbin would become the permanent Raw General Manager.
 The same night, Bobby Lashley and Drew McIntyre crushed Strowman's elbow with the steel steps.
 Strowman required surgery, leaving his TLC match in limbo.
 The following week, Corbin said he would not cancel their match and would accept the win by forfeit.